 See him: On TV

 Many local comedians regard Ian Karmel as the catalyst that jump-started the Portland comedy scene.
 Karmel stormed onto the scene as an improviser and quickly established himself as a stand- up powerhouse, writing strong, relatable premises with a uniquely Portland perspective.
 Karmel moved to Los Angeles in 2013, landed a job writing on Chelsea Lately, and is now a staff writer on The Late Late Show with James Corden.
 But despite living in L.A., Karmel is truly a native Portland son.
 He is a die-hard Blazers fan and reps the town with the fervor of a pop-up kombucha shop.

 See him: On TV

 Originally hailing from Salem, an hour south of Portland, Ron Funches is known nationwide for his unique comedic personality.
 His slow cadence, comforting whispers and sunny disposition make this native Oregonian stand out in a world of cynical fast-talkers.
 His recent TV credits have included Undateable, Comedy Central’s Drunk History and Kroll Show, John Oliver’s New York Stand Up Show and many other late-night shows, including Conan.

 See her: In Portland

-Whitney Streed has long been the glue that binds Portland’s comedy community, serving as a producer on the best shows in town, including Rants Off Dance Off at Curious Comedy Theater and Comedy In Space at the Mission Theater.
+Whitney Streed has long been the glue that binds Portland’s comedy community, serving as a producer on the best shows in town, including Rants Off Dance Off at Curious Comedy Theater.
 Her fellow comedians say she’s funny, understanding, fair and one of the best wordsmiths around.
 When she’s not producing great shows, Streed has been known to open for nationally touring headliner Maria Bamford and is also a producer for the Bridgetown Comedy Festival.